Jbleezy/BO2-Reimagined/README.md

 * No longer receives additional damage from Boomhilda or Ray Gun Mark 2

 ## Weapons
-* Switch to melee weapon by pressing the Melee Weapon button (same button as Time Bomb and Maxis Drone)
+* Switch to melee weapon by pressing the Melee Weapon button (same button as the Time Bomb and Maxis Drone)
 * Added alt weapon names on HUD
 * Added camo to all attachments
 * Added proper melee swing sound to all melee weapons